Miranda (state): Television

-Several channels are based there, including: Mira Tv, Telemir, Venezolana de Televisión (the main television channel of the Venezuelan state), Televen, La Tele, Canal i, and Telesur (a Venezuelan government propaganda channel).
+Several channels are based in Miranda, including: Mira Tv, Telemir, Venezolana de Televisión (the main television channel of Venezuela), Televen, La Tele, Canal i, and Telesur (a Venezuelan government propaganda channel).
 Channels from other states or countries are also transmitted, such as Globovisión and Venevisión.

 Radio

-There are several radio stations, and you can also get the signal from other radio stations in Aragua and Guarico state.
-Currently in Los Altos Mirandinos there are, for some time, several radio stations in FM: Latina 98.7 FM (Tropical), La Cima 96.7 FM (Tropical), Miranda 100.1 FM (Tropical), Ciudad 106.1 FM (Tropical), Antena 103.7 (Anglo Hispano), Melao 104.1 FM (Tropical), Panamericana 90.7 (Popular), Frecuencia Feeling 97.1 (Adulto Contemporáneo) among others, but the main ones and with more power are those of Caracas that in their majority have their transmitting plants in the Avila hill, and thanks to this commonly can be listened in great part of the extensive state of Miranda.
+There are several radio stations, including Latina 98.7 FM (Tropical), La Cima 96.7 FM (Tropical), Miranda 100.1 FM (Tropical), Ciudad 106.1 FM (Tropical), Antena 103.7 (Anglo Hispano), Melao 104.1 FM (Tropical), Panamericana 90.7 (Popular), Frecuencia Feeling 97.1 (Adulto Contemporáneo) among others, but the main ones with more power are those of Caracas that in their majority have their transmitting plants in the Avila hill, and can be listened in great part of the state of Miranda.

 Written press

 Among the newspapers published in the area are the daily Avance de Los Teques, La Voz de Guarenas and La Región, which covers the Alto Mirandinos, the metropolitan area, Guarenas and Guatire, also in the Valles del Tuy circulates the daily Noticias del Tuy.
-Other regional newspapers include "Avance" and Ciudad Petare (in that Caracas parish).
-In this state is also the headquarters of El Nacional newspaper, one of the most important in the country.
+Other regional newspapers include Avance and Ciudad Petare (in that Caracas parish).
+In this state is also the headquarters of El Nacional, one of the most important newspapers in the country.